 On the Campus of History you will learn about Lancaster County—one of America’s oldest communities, founded in 1729—and the unfolding of 300 years of remarkable history.
 From stories of the Conestoga Indians and the Underground Railroad to the political legacy of James Buchanan and Thaddeus Stevens to the stories of your own family, Lancaster’s history has something to offer every visitor to the Campus of History!

-The holidays are here!
-LancasterHistory.org’s Museum Stores, located at 230 North President Avenue and 4 West King Street in Lancaster, offer unique and special home decorative items and books related to Lancaster County’s rich history.
+LancasterHistory.org’s Museum Store, located at 230 North President Avenue, offers unique and special home decorative items and books related to Lancaster County’s rich history.
 Stop by to view popular gift items, local folk art, and more.

 Explore the stories of Lancastrians who sought freedom, fought for freedom, lived in freedom, and were denied freedom over the course of 300 years in LancasterHistory.org’s latest exhibition, FREEDOM: “to secure the Blessings of Liberty.”
 Learn about stories of hope, joy, struggle, and survival from Penn’s Holy Experiment through the 21st century.